 Quitting Smoking After a Heart Attack

-You have just had a heart attack and survived.
-After experiencing a heart attack, it is probably not something you would want to go through again.
+.
+It is not likely you would want to experience that again.
 Reducing your risk of another episode and working your way toward improved health will require commitment, discipline, and some sacrifices.
-One such sacrifice is quitting smoking.
+One such sacrifice should be quitting smoking

 Why quit smoking after a heart attack?
 Continuing to smoke doubles your risk of having a second heart attack.
 It is never too late to quit.
 Your risk of a heart attack is already lowered within 24 hours after quitting.